 4.What is “safe area”?

-Safe area contains all critical elements/information of an artwork that cannot risk being cut off, and is any area that is 1/8” (1.125”) from within the trim line.
-Generally, important information such as text, addresses, borders and titles rest within the safe area.
+The safe area contains all critical elements/information of an artwork that cannot risk being cut off and is an area that is 1/8” (0.125”) from within the trim line.
+Generally, important information such as text, addresses, borders, and titles rest within the safe area.

 5. What type of file format do you prefer?